My research investigates the politics of

 Mad Memory: Performance and Disability After Institutionalization

 My book project, Mad Memory: Performance and Disability After Institutionalization, analyzes performances mounted on the grounds of Oregon State Hospital as an embodied record of mad and disability cultural memory.
-Through a combination of historical research and performance analysis, I investigate a range of practices mounted from 1883 to the present—vaudeville theater, social dances, documentary photography, film performance, museum curation, and memorial design—evaluating each as performances.
-Taken together, the corporeal counter-archive I assemble transforms institutionalization from discrete event to contiguous process—one inextricably intertwined with the operations of colonialism and empire.
-Moreover, while Western biomedical frameworks describe mad and disabled embodiment through the language of pathology, my analysis argues that such embodiment functions as a valuable repository for collective knowledge, recording and transmitting memories of violence—and resistance to that violence—to mad and disabled communities across time.
+Through a combination of historical research and performance analysis, I investigate a range of practices mounted from 1883 to the present: vaudeville theater, social dances, documentary photography, film performance, museum curation, and memorial design.
+My intersectional analysis uncovers subversive acts of queer/trans intimacy, Indigenous self-determination, and mad/disabled world-making, all enacted through state hospital performances.
+Taken together, the corporeal counter-archive I assemble transforms psychiatric institutionalization from discrete event to contiguous process—one inextricably intertwined with the operations of colonialism and empire.
+Moreover, while Western biomedical frameworks describe mad and disabled performing bodies through the language of pathology, my analysis argues that such embodiment functions as a valuable repository for collective knowledge, recording and transmitting memories of violence—and resistance to that violence—to mad and disabled communities across time.
 By bringing its chosen fields into closer methodological conversation, Mad Memory’s use of performance research methods opens new avenues for historians grappling with the limits of mad and disability archives, all while uncovering minoritarian performance cultures underrepresented in theatre, dance, and performance studies.

 Research for Mad Memory was conducted through generous support from The American Theatre and Drama Society and the Charlotte W. Newcombe Foundation/Institute for Citizens and Scholars.